Get

 Many types of flea/tick/heartworm preventatives also have parasite preventative in them.
 As stated above, flea preventative is also important to prevent tapeworms.
 Make sure that if you have multiple pets in your house, all pets are on flea prevention.
 If not, your cats may groom one another, or even groom the dog, ingest fleas, and eventually develop tapeworms.

-Please speak with your veterinarian about what prevention is best suited for your cat.
+Please speak with a veterinarian about what prevention is best suited for your cat.
 They can give you the best information on what is recommended for just an indoor cat, multi-cat households and/or cats that spend time outdoors.
 Veterinarians strongly recommend not buying prevention or dewormer for cats over the counter at any store.
 There are many products that can be severely harmful and cause death.
 Other products may not be safe in cats or difficult to dose due to the cats small body size.

 Never ever give a product labeled for a dog or other pet to your cat.
 Please be aware that cats are unable to metabolize certain products that can be safe for your dog.
 Administering canine or other species products to your cat may cause death.